Sugar Coating|Stages of Sugar Coating

 • For color coating Dyes are not used because dyes are water soluble and on drying dye migration may occur.

-• Lakes are water insoluble and not migrate on drying.
+• Lakes are water insoluble and do not migrate on drying.

 Polishing